Mark Kolesar: Playing career

 Kolesar remained in London for the following season, where he registered 25 points in 48 games.
-The Knights would struggle under new coach Bob Leslie, finishing 6th in the regular season, however they nevertheless made it to the Play-off semi finals, again narrowly losing to the Steelers.
+The Knights would struggle under new coach Bob Leslie, finishing 6th in the regular season, however, they nevertheless made it to the Play-off semi-finals, again narrowly losing to the Steelers.
 A third season in the capital followed, with Kolesar tallying 22 points in 29 games; the team finished 5th and lost the Play-off final to the Belfast Giants.
 Following the culmination of the 2002-03 season, the team would fold as a result of their rink, the London Arena, being sold to developers.
-This, coupled with the Ayr Scottish Eagles and Manchester Storm also folding, and the Bracknell Bees deciding to drop down to the BNL, culminated in the demise of the BISL.
+This, coupled with the Ayr Scottish Eagles and Manchester Storm also folding, and the Bracknell Bees deciding to drop down to the BNL, culminating in the demise of the BISL.

-For the 2003-04 season, Kolesar initially signed with Italian side Alleghe HC, however, he only played one game before moving back to North America in order to play for the Wichita Thunder of the CHL.
+For the 2003-04 season, Kolesar initially signed with the Italian side Alleghe HC, however, he only played one game before moving back to North America to play for the Wichita Thunder of the CHL.
 Whilst he had a productive season, 59 points in 64 games, towards the end of the season Kolesar broke his leg.
 Subsequently, Kolesar retired from professional hockey.

-He briefly came out of retirement in 2009 to play senior hockey for the Steinbach North Stars in order to challenge for the Allan Cup.
+He briefly came out of retirement in 2009 to play senior hockey for the Steinbach North Stars to challenge for the Allan Cup.
 In doing so, he once again reunited with Dutiaume and Hoad.
 The team had a successful exhibition season, however, they lost in the Cup semi-finals to the South East Prairie Thunder.